 Interacting with soldiers’ families

-I realised how little I knew about the organisation before I married my husband.
+I realised how little I knew about the organisation before I became an army wife.
 To a girl my age, only the glamour of crew cuts, aviators and powerful bikes was visible.
 It was only after I started living with my husband in his Unit that I came face-to-face with things that only an army wife will come across.

 The most memorable among those things was my interaction with Jawaans [soldiers] and their families.
 Learning about the kind of background they come from and their hardships was the jolt that brought me back to earth and snapped me out of my fantasy.